 Prostheses (such as a leg, foot, arm, hand or breast) necessary because of illness, injury or surgery.
-Replacement prostheses are allowed once every 36 months.
-Exceptions for replacements include if the device was stolen, destroyed in a fire and/or natural disaster, is rendered non-repairable or non-functional, or prescription or condition has changed, or due to the natural growth of a child.
+Replacement prostheses are allowed once every 36 months, unless the device was stolen, destroyed in a fire and/or natural disaster, is rendered non-repairable or non-functional, or prescription or condition has changed, or due to the natural growth of a child.